 August

-In addition to applying a liquid lawn aerator, August is all about overseeding to prevent thinning lawns.
-Ideally, this is done about 45 days prior to your area’s first frost.
+August is all about overseeding to prevent thinning lawns.
+Ideally, this is done about 45 days before your area’s first frost.

 September